MindscapeHQ/raygun4net/README.md

 When sending exceptions to the Raygun service, an app API key is required to map the messages to your application.

-When you create a new application in your Raygun dashboard, your app API key is displayed at the top of the instructions page.
+When you create a new application in your Raygun dashboard, your app API key is displayed within the instructions page.
 You can also find the API key by clicking the "Application Settings" button in the side bar of the Raygun dashboard.

 Namespace
 ====================